 The Master of Public Administration (MPA)

-The MPA is a 39-credit hour professional program with a cohort typically consisting of 20-25 students.
+The MPA is a 36- or 39-credit hour professional program with a cohort typically consisting of 20-25 students.
 Through engaging instruction, students gain and practice the skills needed to become successful leaders in public service.
 Courses address many complex issues facing public service professionals and teach specific skills needed for public and private sector work.

 Requirements